breatheco-de/exercise-todo-list-api/README.md

 This exercise will make you practice the following fundamentals:

 1. Building an RESTful API.
-2. Building a database with SQLAlchemy.
+2. Building a database with SQLAlchemy or Expressjs/TypeOrm.
 3. Database Migrations.